 Being able to delegate effectively will give you all these benefits!
 Despite your pride in a job well done, this is the best way.
 Even though you love variety, and you have to keep up high standards, your business will only be able to level up if you master the art of delegation.

 I have found there’s one simple reason why you don’t move forward with this.
 But there are three stories I hear consistently that cover up this one truth.
 Have you heard these before?:

 Do you find yourself saying you don’t delegate well because you can’t get others working as well as you?
 This is certainly understandable … Most business owners are experts in their field.
 70% of business owners started up to turn their unique expertise into a profitable enterprise for themselves and their loved ones.
 You know you’re the best at delivering your products and services.
 Passing on your exceptional abilities to someone else can be very difficult.

-Perhaps you have thought that you can’t delegagte because it takes too long?
+Perhaps you have thought that you can’t delegate because it takes too long?
 Getting someone else to do the work for you takes too much time.
 It ends in mistakes, and it has you chasing jobs around like a lunatic!
-It can be tedious, and time consuming for you.
+It can be tedious, and time-consuming for you.
 Honestly, it’s downright frustrating to train someone when you barely have enough time to do the work yourself.

 But what if you were confident your efforts to delegate more work would be effective enough to genuinely inject more time back into your week?
-I suspect you would make the time to set it up.
+I suspect you would take the time to set it up.
 This is the wise investment that you can make to grow your business sustainably.
-When you say “I don’t have the time” it’s really a cover up.
+When you say “I don’t have the time” it’s a cover-up.
 This masks the real reason those jobs never leave your hands.

 I Can’t Afford It